DeanLeong/bucket-sort/README.md

 If the set of elements to be sorted are too dense, they may all be placed into a single bucket, making buckets unevenly distributed; similarly, if the elements are too spread out, you may create empty buckets.

-This expands the complexity

 The complexity becomes even worse when the elements are in reverse order.
-If insertion sort is used to sort elements of the bucket, then the time complexity becomes O(n2).
+If insertion sort is used to sort elements of the bucket, then the time complexity becomes `O(n^2)`.

 ### Best Case Complexity: `O(n+k)`